 Nominations for the award can be made using this form.

-Eligible candidates must be or have been academic staff at a Canadian post-secondary institution.
+Eligible candidates must be or have been academic staff, groups, or associations at a Canadian post-secondary institution.

 The candidates' achievement(s) must include: